 - Fenway Center

-- Tented areas (West Village Volleyball Court, Speare and Robinson)
+- Tented areas (West Village Quad, Willis Volleyball Court, Speare Quad and Robinson Quad)